 Just go to any home improvement store and the choice of home air filters can be dizzying.
-Which brand is best?
-Does the price reflect the quality?
+What’s the best one?
+Should you just get the cheapest?
 These are just two of many of the questions that make purchasing air filters for your home mind-boggling.
 Let Rob's Albertan Service Experts attempt to resolve your home air filter questions and allow you to continue enjoying the comfort of your home without concern.

-Here’s a tried and true way to figure out how efficient your old filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Hold the filter horizontally, then using everyday table salt, begin to pour the salt through the filter to see how much comes out the other side.
-If some or all the salt falls through the filter, then you know that the filter will let dust particles of similar size pass through.
-You should probably upgrade your filter to higher quality filter that is more efficient.
+Here’s a tried and true way to figure out how efficient your old filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Hold the filter horizontally, then taking common table salt, start pouring the salt through the filter to see the amount comes out the other side.
+If some or all the salt falls through the filter, then you can assume that the filter will let dust that same size flow through.
+You might want to upgrade your filter to higher quality filter that is more efficient.

 Size, MERV rating and material – these are the three primary factors used to pick the proper air filter for your home.